lakesareadesign/multi.pass/content/plugins/social-metrics-tracker/readme.txt

 == Upgrade Notice ==

+= 1.6.7 =
+Fixed a bug with the Facebook Public data

 = 1.6.6 =
 Fixed a bug where custom post types were not being listed on the settings page